 4/25/2012 8:10:05 PM -

-THE HAGUE (AFP) - The International Criminal Court on Friday rejected Tripoli's bid to halt its prosecution of slain leader Moamer Kadhafi's son Seif al-Islam.
+THE HAGUE, South Holland (AFP) - The International Criminal Court on Thursday rejected Tripoli's request to suspend the handover of slain leader Moamer Kadhafi's son Seif al-Islam.

 "The Appeals Chamber... rejected the Libyan authorities' request to suspend the surrender...," the Hague-based court's appeal judges said in a statement.

 They added that Tripoli remained "obliged" to hand over Seif al-islam, who served as the late Libyan strongman's de facto prime minister.

 Tripoli's lawyers last month had asked the ICC, the world's only permanent court to try war crimes, to suspend an order to hand him over.